cesarforteslima/Sahel-review/README.md

 # Citation:

+AMA Style
-Černý, V.; Priehodová, E.; Fortes-Lima, C. A Population Genetic Perspective on Subsistence Systems in the Sahel/Savannah Belt of Africa and the Historical Role of Pastoralism.
+Černý V, Priehodová E, Fortes-Lima C. A Population Genetic Perspective on Subsistence Systems in the Sahel/Savannah Belt of Africa and the Historical Role of Pastoralism.
+Genes.
+2023; 14(3):758. https://doi.org/10.3390/genes14030758

+Chicago/Turabian Style
+Černý, Viktor, Edita Priehodová, and Cesar Fortes-Lima.
+2023.
+"A Population Genetic Perspective on Subsistence Systems in the Sahel/Savannah Belt of Africa and the Historical Role of Pastoralism" Genes 14, no. 3: 758. https://doi.org/10.3390/genes14030758